throwawaybellroy/bellroy/README.md

 ![bellroy.com screenshot](https://github.com/throwawaybellroy/bellroy/raw/main/bellroy-com-screenshot.webp)

 It's named `ProductCard` in the code.
+More info in the storybook!